FNNDSC/pypx/README.rst

 1.1.2 Configuring a PACS
 -------------------------

-In order to be fully complete, a destination PACS with which ``pypx`` modules wish to communicate needs to be configured with appriate ``AETitle``, ``CalledAETitle``, as well as the network address IP and port of the ``pypx`` hosting machine.
+In order to be fully complete, a destination PACS with which ``pypx`` modules wish to communicate needs to be configured with appropriate ``AETitle``, ``CalledAETitle``, as well as the network address IP and port of the ``pypx`` hosting machine.
 Configuring a PACS is obviously outside of the scope of this documentation.
 Consult your PACS for information on this configuration.

 1.1.3 Configuring ``pypx``
 ---------------------------